jwmatthys/musescore-theory-plugins/README.md

 ## Errors

 The species counterpoint plugin may malfunction if there are rests other than an initial rest in 2-4 species.
 The counterpoint plugin also malfunctions if there is a bass note without a melody note present.
-I’m working on finding a way around these problems, which are mainly a problem with the MuseScore2 plugin framework.
+I’m working on finding a way around these problems, which are mainly a problem with the MuseScore plugin framework.

 Please report any errors, questions, or suggestions to joel@matthysmusic.com